 The Earth's temperature is in part maintained by a greenhouse effect, due to the atmosphere's efficient transmission of much of the Sun's visible light down to the surface, and its opacity in some infrared wavelengths, which is what would carry away the bulk of the energy given the Earth's temperature.
 The components of the atmosphere that block EMR are known as greenhouse gases.
 Changes in the atmosphere's makeup would affect the greenhouse effect, such as the addition of greenhouse gases causing the Earth's surface temperature to rise.
 In fact, the ever-increasing use of technology that burns fossil fuels is adding a greenhouse gas (carbon dioxide).
 Whether a rise in the global temperature that can be ascribed to this effect has been detected and what effect such a discovery should have on policy and practice is of much current interest in politics.

-Runaway Greenhouse Effect is a state where a rising temperature increases the presence of greenhouse gases, which in turn raise the temperature, i.e., positive feedback, feeding a large rise in temperature.
+Runaway greenhouse effect occurs in cases where a rising temperature increases the presence of greenhouse gases, which in turn raise the temperature, i.e., positive feedback, resulting in a large rise in temperature.
 An example of a runaway greenhouse effect would be a rise in temperature causing an increase in water vapor (a greenhouse gas) in the atmosphere by warming surface water to a degree to cause the temperature to rise more.

-The analysis of Extra-Solar Planet and Solar System planet and Moon atmospheres must take the effect into account.
+The analysis of extra-solar planet and solar system planet and moon atmospheres must take the effect into account.